Kyrenia: British rule

-In 1878, following a secret agreement between the British and Ottoman governments, the island was ceded to Great Britain as a military base in the eastern Mediterranean.
+In 1878, following a secret agreement between the British and Ottoman governments, Cyprus was ceded to Great Britain as a military base in the eastern Mediterranean.
 At first Great Britain did not undertake major administrative changes, so Kyrenia remained the district's capital.
 A road was constructed through the mountain pass to connect the town to Nicosia, the island's capital, and the harbour was repaired and expanded to accommodate increasing trade with the opposite coast.
 The town's municipal affairs were put in order and the municipal council took an active role in cleaning and modernizing the town.

 In 1893, a hospital was built through private contributions and effort.
 By the 1900s (decade), Kyrenia was a buzzing little town with a new school building, its own newspaper, and social, educational, and athletic clubs.
 It was also a favoured vacation spot for many wealthy Nicosian families.
 Many homes were converted into pensions and boardinghouses and in 1906, the first hotel, Akteon, was built by the sea.

 St Andrew's Church is part of the Anglican church's Diocese of Cyprus and the Gulf.

 These first decades of British rule however, also saw increased economic hardship for the population.
-High taxation, frequent droughts, and a world economic depression were precipitating factors for a mass exodus of people from the town and district, first to Egypt and then to the United States.
+High taxation, frequent droughts, and a worldwide economic depression were precipitating factors for a mass exodus of people from the town and district, first to Egypt and then to the United States.
 The transfer of the island to British rule also prompted anxiety in the Turkish Cypriot population, whose numbers stagnated as a significant emigration to Anatolia took place.
 Meanwhile, the ratio of the Greek Cypriots grew significantly from 49% to 67%.

 In 1922, the Episcopal see of Kyrenia relocated back to the town after the completion of a new metropolitan building.
-That same year, the Greco-Turkish war brought to a halt all trade with the opposite coast causing a serious economic depression.
+That same year, the Greco-Turkish War brought to a halt all trade with the opposite coast causing a serious economic depression.

-Costas Catsellis, a young repatriate from the United States, came to the rescue by building the town's first modern hotels, the Seaview in 1922 and the Dome in 1932.
+Costas Catsellis, a young repatriate from the United States, built the town's first modern hotels, the Seaview in 1922 and the Dome in 1932.
 Kyrenia's mild climate, picturesque harbour, numerous archeological sites, panoramic views that combined sea, mountains and vegetation, coupled with modern amenities, soon attracted many travellers and Kyrenia's economy revived through tourism.

 After the Second World War, more hotels were built and the town remained a favoured vacation spot for people from Nicosia and foreign travellers alike.
 To the town's Greek and Turkish inhabitants were added many from Great Britain, who chose Kyrenia as their permanent place of residence.